abhiTronix/vidgear/README.md

   cd vidgear
   sudo pip install .
   ```
-- **Conda Install:**  Anaconda prefers to use its own ‘conda‘ package manager, but it’s also possible to install packages using pip – the PyPA recommended tool for installing Python packages.
+- **Conda Install:**  Anaconda prefers to use its own `conda package manager`, but it’s also possible to install packages using `pip`.
 After you’ve downloaded the `vidgear` wheel file from [release page](https://github.com/abhiTronix/vidgear/releases), open up the ‘Anaconda Command Prompt‘ and navigate to the folder containing the downloaded wheel and install as follows:
    ```
    pip install vidgear-0.1.0-py2.py3-none-any.whl
    ```